ONSdigital/ons-schema-definitions/rfcs/0001-generic-launch-receipting-pattern.md

 ### eQ Runner to Downstream Payload Format v2

 This is an overview of eQ's new downstream payload format.
-More information is available in the official document at `docs/electronic questionnaire_runner_to_downstream.rst`.
+More information is available in the official document at [electronic_questionnaire_runner_to_downstream.md](../docs/electronic_questionnaire_runner_to_downstream.md).

 Because the downstream payload format relies on the JWT payload version used during the survey launch, it has also been modified to accommodate v2.
 The eQ to downstream v2 design, like the JWT payload v2, removes all top-level properties from the payload that are not shared by all survey types or RM systems.
 All submissions will have the following mandatory top-level properties: